Interdisciplinary Graduate Seminar Research Guide - Advanced

 than many others.
 Tip: Use "EU" for descriptor searching, not "European Union" for greatest

-PAIS (Public Affairs Information
+PAIS (Public Affairs

-full-text of articles, it covers a wide range of material.
+access to the full-text of articles, it covers a wide range of material.

 Sociological Abstracts -